top of page

 Pitch for the Planet

-Each year, the TOI program culminates in the ‘Pitch for the Planet’ competition, where teams from schools across NSW compete to impress real VCs (investors), successful startup Founders, and sustainability experts.
+Each year, the TOI program culminates in the ‘Pitch for the Planet’ competition, as part of TOI's Grade 8 Innovation Program.
+Teams from schools across NSW compete to impress real VCs (investors), successful startup founders, and sustainability experts.

 IMG_8670 2.HEIC